 After lunch, we started shopping.
 (Oh those poor boys that were stuck with us.)
 When we shop – we SHOP!
 I mean – it was the week before Christmas – what did they expect????

 Local Roots is an awesome place – it’s a Co-Op – which I don’t think we have here in Cincinnati.
 I remember going to New Pioneer Co-Op back home and loving it.
 Basically it’s a market where people can sell their own things as well as support other entrepreneurs.
 You can pay a fee or you can volunteer your time at the co-op (most choose this because it’s the mentality that goes along with it – it’s really fantastic).

 They had a really cool market with jewelry and home decor from all sorts of people around the area.
 I love the sentiment – it’s a bit hippie – but that’s why I love it.

-Lucky Records - I'm just not into records - but it's a pretty cool place and if you're looking for records or record players - this is the place.
-I mean - JACK WAGNER?!?
-That's almost enough to get me into records. ;-)
+The one place we went that I didn’t spend any money was Lucky Records – I’m just not into records – but it’s a pretty cool place and if you’re looking for records or record players – this is the place.
+I mean – JACK WAGNER?!?
+That’s almost enough to get me into records. 😉

 But back to the cupcakes – this one is the Snowball.
 I – regretfully – only bought 1 – thinking – oh I have a plate of cookies in the room – 1 is enough.
 No it’s not.
 This cupcake tasted EXACTLY like a Hostess Sno-ball.
 You know – the coconut covered, chocolate cake with filling and marshmallowey fluff balls?!
 Yes – this cupcake was identical – but 100X better!!!
 It was so soft and fresh and just damn delicious!!!